gao-hongnan/omniverse/omniverse/linear_algebra/01_preliminaries/01-fields.md

 ## Summary

-The text discusses fields in mathematics, emphasizing their importance in linear algebra and machine learning.
-Fields are structured sets with specific rules for addition, subtraction, multiplication, and division, ensuring consistency in mathematical operations.
-Key aspects include understanding field properties, their relevance in linear algebra, and practical applications in machine learning.
-Fields like real numbers, complex numbers, and rational numbers are explored, while non-fields like natural numbers and integers are distinguished by their lack of certain properties.
-A special mention is given to the binary field, significant in digital logic and computer science.
+The content provides a comprehensive overview of fields in mathematics, emphasizing their significance in linear algebra and machine learning.
+It defines a field as a structured set with specific rules for operations like addition and multiplication, essential for consistency in mathematical procedures.
+Examples of fields, such as real numbers, complex numbers, and rational numbers, are discussed to illustrate their properties and applications.
+In contrast, non-fields like natural numbers and integers are highlighted for lacking certain field properties.
+Additionally, the binary field
+$\mathbb{F}\_2$, crucial in digital logic and computer science, is introduced.
+The summary underscores the importance of fields in ensuring logical and consistent mathematical operations, fundamental to various scientific and technological disciplines.

 [^well-defined]:
     Well defined means closure for addition and multiplication is satisfied.